 the International Financial Reporting Standards (IFRS), developed and maintained by the International Accounting Standards Board (IASB) for global application (they are now mandated for use by over 100 countries, including the EU and most of the G20, with specific reference to IFRS 3 (Business combinations) (IFRS 3))

-FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102), one of a number of Financial Reporting Standards (new UK GAAP) issued by the Financial Reporting Council (FRC), for financial periods beginning on or after 1 January 2015, which now apply to all companies and entities in the UK and Republic of Ireland other than listed groups
+FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102), one of a number of Financial Reporting Standards (new UK GAAP) issued by the Financial Reporting Council (FRC), for financial periods beginning on or after 1

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 This Practice Note considers proprietary estoppel from a generic standpoint.For industry specific guidance on proprietary estoppel, see Practice Notes:•Estoppel and property law•Mortgages by estoppelProprietary estoppel—what is it?Unlike the other forms of estoppel (see Practice Note: Estoppel—what,